wuyayun/SearchByTags/README.md

 <n1|t1> | <n2|t2> - ( <n3|t3> <n4|t4> )
 ```

 Click *Search* button to start search using query in the input box.
-In search results page, click a title would go to a preview page.
+In search results page, click a title would go to a preview page that shows more information.

 If you are using Windows and want the directory to be opened automatically by the server-side script, uncomment this line in *preview.py*: